 - aid eye health

-But your body can’t produce its own omega-3 so it has to get it from dietary sources, mainly cold water fish and plant-based foods.
+Your body can’t produce its own omega-3 so it has to get it from dietary sources, mainly cold water fish and some plant-based foods.

 The best way to enjoy the health benefits of fish oil is by eating the fish itself although many people, for various reasons, consume it in the form of dietary supplements.